Seanl80/Who-wants-to-be-a-Billionaire/README.md

 - Everyone loves a good quiz they should be able to enjoy an easy to play game.
 - This quiz should be easy to navigate without being confusing.
-- I would like user to find the quiz to be engaging right from the outset.
+- I would like the users to find the quiz to be engaging right from the outset.
 - Users should feel they want to play again and again.

 ### User stories